The word palette can refer either to a selection of paints or to the surface they are mixed on. I will talk about both.

 When thinking about watercolors it is helpful to think in terms of the actual pigments used to create the colors rather than the names that the manufacturers give them.
 Pigments are identified by a combination of letters and numbers.
 These are industry standardized and printed on the tubes sold by major manufacturers, Some colors are made of a single pigment and others are a blend of pigments.
 In general, single-pigment colors are better for mixing.
 Some say that colors get murky when they are made up of more than three pigments.
-I have a color, Daniel Smith’s cadmium yellow medium, that is made up of three pigments, PY53, PY151, and PY 83, so according to the principle of limiting pigment mixes I should be cautious about using this in combination with other colors, but in practice it seems well behaved.
+I do have one color, Daniel Smith’s cadmium yellow medium, that is made up of three pigments, PY53, PY151, and PY 83, so according to the principle of limiting pigment mixes I should be cautious about using this in combination with other colors, but in practice it seems perfectly well behaved.
 Still, by default I favor single pigments.

 A few thoughts on these colors: